The Nutcracker and the Mouse King: Translations

-While Dumas restricted the name Nathaniel to the Tale of the Hard Nut, Munro used the name throughout.
 Overall, Munro's translation seems a bit more expansive and playful than Neugroschel's.
 For example, for a humorous passage intended for a French audience about a trial to crack the nut, Neugroschel's translation is:

 This second test drew five thousand applicants.
 All the learned associations sent their representatives to this important congress.
 Several members of the French Academy could be spotted, among others, with its lifetime secretary.
 The latter was unable to compete because of the absence of his teeth, which he had broken while trying to rip up the works of his colleagues...